 Qualified customers should contact their energy service company and explain the situation.
 The company is likely to ask for a copy of the child's birth certificate or other pertinent information such as written proof of illness from a physician and/or proof of inability to pay based upon income.

-There is also a winter moratorium in place every year from November 15 to March 15.
+There is also a in place every year from November 15 to March 15.
 During those months, gas and electric companies cannot shut off service because of an inability to pay.
 However, this moratorium does not apply if service was shut off for non-payment before November 15.

 Cable operators are allowed to disconnect cable service for non-payment under the following conditions: (1) a subscriber's account must be considered delinquent, (2) the cable operator must give the subscriber a written termination notice, and (3) the customer must be given at least eight business days from the mailing date of the termination notice to pay the balance due.
 For detailed information about cable billing practices, visit the Massachusetts Department of Telecommunications and Cable.